-It will put in place an EU-wide set of regulations that will open up opportunities for easier, faster, and more streamlined trade across the EU.
-And it will ensure that the data businesses hold is protected and used consistently.
+It puts in place an EU-wide set of regulations that opens up opportunities for easier, faster, and more streamlined trade across the EU.
+And it ensures that the data businesses hold is protected and used consistently.

-While it will require consideration, planning, and, in some cases, a change in business process, the potential compliance and, ultimately, ease-of-trade benefits far outweigh the challenges in being ready for 25 May.
+While it requires consideration, planning, and, in some cases, a change in business process, the potential compliance and, ultimately, ease-of-trade benefits far outweigh the challenges posed by adherence to the regulations.